Institutional Ownership

 Our data is systematically aggregated directly from quarterly Form 13F-HR disclosures submitted to the U.S. Securities and Exchange Commission (SEC).

-• What is Included (Data Scope): We exclusively capture long equity positions and listed options (calls and puts) for SILICON MOTION TECHNOLOGY CO (SIMO).
+• What is Included (Data Scope): We capture long positions in Section 13(f) securities for SILICON MOTION TECHNOLOGY CORP (SIMO).
 By SEC regulation, 13F filings do not require the disclosure of short positions, non-U.S. holdings, or OTC derivatives.
+Listed options are excluded from portfolio weight calculations to ensure comparability across filers.

-• Portfolio Weight Explained (Metric Definition): “Portfolio Weight” shows how much of a fund's total 13F U.S. equity portfolio is allocated to SIMO on the specific reporting date.
+• Portfolio Weight Explained (Metric Definition): “Portfolio Weight” shows how much of a fund's total reported 13F portfolio value (excluding listed options) is allocated to SIMO on the specific reporting date.

 • How to Use This Data (Interpretation): Quarter-over-quarter changes in shares and portfolio weight reflect a combination of active trading and market price movements.
 These are descriptive metrics of fund allocation, not explicit buy or sell signals.